zorchenhimer/MoviePolls/readme.md

 ## Purpose

-A more democratic process for selecting a movie to watch.
-Allowing users to suggest and vote on movies to watch.
+A more democratic process for selecting a movie to watch, allowing users to suggest and vote on movies to watch.

 ## Specific features